AdityaMehta2004/To-do-List/README.md

-this a to-do-list project, go on index.html to go to the main page
+this a to-do-list project, made by using html,css and js.